What is Fertility Preservation/Egg Freezing ?

-We work in partnership with leading international Fertility Clinic IVI London, and manage your treatment plan up to the point of gg Collection and Freezing, so that you only have to travel to London once, for the actual procedure.
+We work in partnership with leading international Fertility Clinic IVI London, and manage your treatment plan from the first consultation, through to referral, blood testing and endometrial scanning, up to the point of Egg Collection and Freezing, so that you only have to travel to London once, for the actual procedure.

 When is it recommended?